h5md/h5md/h5md.rst

 The "position", "velocity" and "force" datasets possess an optional attribute that is the unit of their respective data ("nm" for the position, for instance).

+The "position" dataset possesses two mandatory attributes that are the minimum and maximum values of the simulation box.
+The attributes are named "minimum" and "maximum" and are of dimension \[D\].

 Trajectory subgroups
 ^^^^^^^^^^^^^^^^^^^^